SarahDavis2/admin-dashboard/README.md

 # Admin Dashboard
 The Admin Dashboard uses HTML and CSS.
-The purpose of this project is to practice using CSS Grid in combination with Flexbox.
+The purpose of this project is to practice using only CSS Grid.

 ##